- 1 What to Do When Your Condensate Pump Won’t Stop Running

 If your condensate pump is running too often, it might be due to an issue with one of the components.
 This guide will let you know why your condensate pump keeps running and the steps you can take to correct the situation.

-What is a condensate pump, and how does it work?
+Overview of a condensate pump and how does it work?

 The working process of a condensate pump is simple.
 Taking an air conditioning system as an example, as warm air that needs conditioning passes over a cooling coil, the hot air forms condensates on the surface of the coil which then drips into a tray that collects the liquid into the condensate pump’s reservoir.